Angiosarcoma of the head and face skin C44.-

 This section has been translated automatically.

-• Nevus flammeus: History rules out angiosarcoma.
+• Nevus flammeus: History excludes angiosarcoma.

-• Kaposi's sarcoma: exclusion of HIV infection (laboratory).
+• Kaposi's sarcoma: Exclusion of HIV infection (laboratory).

 Radiation therapy